 We recommend you grab your hiking boots and set out on a hiking day.
 Start the trail along the Azusa River from Taisho Pond to Myojin Bridge.

-The resort town is closed for winter, so you will only be able to enjoy this day trip from mid/late April until mid-November (make sure to check these dates as they change slightly each year).
+The resort town is closed for winter, so you will only be able to enjoy this day trip from mid/late April until mid-November (make sure to check the dates as they change slightly each year).

 Private cars are banned from Kamikochi so the best way to get there is via public transport.
-Catch the bus from Takayama Station Nohi Bus Center via Hirayu Bus Terminal.
+Catch the bus from Takayama Station Nohi Bus Center via the Hirayu Bus Terminal.

 3. Day Trip to Shinhotaka Ropeway

-Whilst you are in the area, make sure to stop in at Shinhodaka-no-yu onsen (which is free).
+Whilst you are in the area, make sure to stop in at Shinhodaka-no-Yu onsen (which is free).

 To get there grab the bus from Takayama Station Nohi Bus Center.

-Suggested Takayama Itinerary
+Takayama Itinerary Blog

 - 9:30 am: Takayama Old Town District